Reiko Mutō

 Reiko Mutō (武藤 礼子 or 武藤 禮子, Mutō Reiko) was a Japanese actress and voice actress from Tokyo, Japan.
-She is best known for playing the voice of Elizabeth Taylor in Japanese dubbed television and films, and playing main characters in Marvelous Melmo (as Melmo), Astro Boy as Uran (Astro Girl in the English version), and Moomin (as Non Non).
+She is best known for being the Japanese voice of Elizabeth Taylor, and playing main characters in Marvelous Melmo (as Melmo), Astro Boy as Uran (Astro Girl in the English version), and Moomin (as Non Non).
 As a child, she found she enjoyed acting after joining the child acting troupe Gekidan Komadori.

-Mutō died of acute heart failure on October 29, 2006 in Setagaya, Tokyo, Japan.
+Mutō died of acute heart failure on October 29, 2006, in Setagaya, Tokyo, Japan.